suit-wg/suit-firmware-encryption/draft-ietf-suit-firmware-encryption.md

 needed for dependency processing.

 These two models also present different threat profiles for the distributor.
-If the distributor only has code signing rights, then an attacker who breaches the distributor can only mount a limited attack: they can encrypt a modified binary, but the recipients will identify the attack as soon as they perform the required image digest check and revert back to a correct image immediately.
+If the distributor only has encryption rights, then an attacker who breaches the distributor can only mount a limited attack: they can encrypt a modified binary, but the recipients will identify the attack as soon as they perform the required image digest check and revert back to a correct image immediately.